kjhsdgf/Collin-Neural-Network/Documents/Network Class/Documentation.md

 ### sum_nabla_w
 	vector<matrix> sum_nabla_w;
 The sum of the cost partials with respect to weights for all the layers in a network are stored in a vector of matrices each of size (j x k), where k is the layer size just before the layer with j as its layer size.
 This stores the sum of the dC/dw values for all the layers in the network.
-It helps in updating the weights after going through a certain batch size and thus,helping us in minimizing the value of our cost function.
+It helps in updating the weights after going through a certain batch size and thus, helps in minimizing the value of our cost function.

 ### Expected_Values
 	vector<matrix> Expected_values;